According to ACGME statistics, 640 residents complete orthopaedic residency training each year, and approximately 90% pursue fellowship training.

 The Orthopaedic Foot & Ankle Fellowship Program Match, sponsored by the American Orthopaedic Foot & Ankle Society (AOFAS), is designed to be a transparent, unbiased process in which applicants are matched to foot and ankle fellowship programs on a competitive basis.
 Participation in the match requires graduation from an allopathic or osteopathic medical school; a fellowship position is dependent upon successful completion of an approved orthopaedic surgery residency program.

-In 2015, 47 fellowship programs participated in the AOFAS-sponsored Orthopaedic Foot & Ankle Fellowship Match Program, and 75 positions were offered.
-A total of 57 applicants submitted rank lists.
-On Match Day, 55 of the slots were matched.
-Of the 53 US/Canadian applicants submitting rank lists, 100% matched on match day.
-Of the four international international medical graduates who submitted rank lists, 50% matched on match day and 4 more matched in the post-match scramble.
+In 2016, 46 fellowship programs participated in the AOFAS-sponsored Orthopaedic Foot & Ankle Fellowship Match Program, and 74 positions were offered.
+A total of 62 applicants submitted rank lists.
+On Match Day, 56 of the slots were matched.
+Of the 52 US/Canadian applicants submitting rank lists, 100% matched on match day.
+Of the 8 international medical graduates who submitted rank lists, 2 matched on match day and 4 more matched in the post-match scramble.

 Unlike orthopaedic residencies, most orthopaedic subspecialty fellowship programs are not ACGME-accredited.
 This is not a reflection of educational standards, but rather may be due in part to the strict requirements for ACGME accreditation and the effect that the accreditation status has on a program’s ability to organize and fund their fellowships.